djjudas21/puppet-freeradius/README.md

 Whether the site should be present or not.

 ##### `identity`
 LDAP account for searching the directory.
-Required.
+Optional.

 ##### `password`
 Password for the `identity` account.
-Required.
+Optional.

 ##### `sasl`
 SASL parameters to use for admin binds to the ldap server.
 This is a hash with 3 possible keys: